gerritonagoodday/VehicleBrandDatasetScraping/README.md

 # Vehicle Brand Dataset Scraping

-This collection of app scrapes car images from Autotrader website in order to create a dataset of car brands for Machine Learning (ML).
+This collection of apps scrapes car images from Autotrader website in order to create a dataset of car brands for Machine Learning (ML).
 Autotrader is one of those websites that the owners would prefer are not scraped in bulk, since this undermines their commercial advantage.
 They have therefore made is very difficult to scrape with all sorts of technical chicanery, but it can be done without anyone at Autotrader noticing,